On dropping the first Sobol' point: Discussion

-The Matlab R2020a {\tt sobolset} function \url{https://www.mathworks.com/help/stats/sobolset.html} as of August 11, 2020 includes a thinning option through a parameter Leap which is an interval between points, corresponding to $k-1$ in the discussion above.
+The Matlab R2020a {\tt sobolset} function \url{https://www.mathworks.com/help/stats/sobolset.html} as of August 11, 2020 includes a thinning/leaping option through a parameter Leap which is an interval between points, corresponding to $k-1$ in the discussion above.
 It also has a parameter Skip, corresponding to burn-in, which is a number of initial points to omit.
-Fortunately both Leap and Skip default to zero.
+Fortunately both Leap and Skip are turned off by default.
 However even having them present is problematic.
 It is not clear how one should use them safely.
-The left panel of Figure~\ref{fig:thinsobo} shows a histogram of the values $\bsx_{10i,1}$ for $1\le i\le \lfloor 2^{20}/10\rfloor$.
+The left panel of Figure~\ref{fig:thinsobo} shows a histogram of the values $\bsx_{10i,1}$ for $1\leqslant i\leqslant \lfloor 2^{20}/10\rfloor$.
 The right panel shows a histogram of the values $\bsx_{10i,2}$.

+Another area where QMC requires more care than plain MC is in parallel computing where a task is to be shared over many processors.
+When there are $p$ processors working together, one strategy from \cite{ParQMC} is to use a $d+1$ dimensional QMC construction of which one dimension is used to assign input points to processors.
+Processor $k\in\{0,1,\dots,p-1\}$ gets all the points $\bsu_i$ with $\lfloor px_{i,c}\rfloor=k$ for some $c\in\{1,2,\dots,d+1\}$.
+It then uses the remaining $d$ components of $\bsu_i$ in its computation.
+With this strategy each processor gets a low discrepancy sequence individually which is better than thinning to every $p$'th point would be.
+They collectively have a complete QMC point set.
+See \cite{ParQMC} for this and for more references about parallelizing QMC.